Frequently Asked Questions

 Absolutely!
 In Fall 2015, we started the priority returner process specifically for students who would not be present during the spring semester to participate in the regular returner process.
 These students complete the application by the fall priority deadline, interview with the professional staff team in December, and receive notice of whether or not they have been rehired before they leave in the fall.
 Final placement information and intent forms are then sent during the spring semester so staff members are not forced to accept a position without knowing where they are going.
 This process is solely for students who are not going to physically be on campus in the spring and who want to return in the fall; students may not use this in place of the spring process if they will be on campus.

-Every year, we hire nine Head Community Advisors who support the work that Area Coordinators do and who act as part of a team of students (the Head CA Council) that functions as a permanent focus group for the senior team.
-Head CAs go through the same process that returning CAs go through, but will answer specialized questions related to the Head CA role.
-More information about the role can be found on the job description; questions can be addressed to your Area Coordinator or to the Assistant Director of Operations and Community Development.
+Every year, we hire Head Community Advisors who support the work that Area Coordinators do and who act as part of a team of students (the Head CA Council) that functions as a permanent focus group for the senior team.
+Head CAs will go through a hiring process this Fall and will be hired by the start of next semester.
+More information about the role can be found on the job description; questions can be addressed to your Area Coordinator or to the Assistant Director of Operations and Community Development and the Assistant Director of First Year Programs and Orientation.

 Financial aid & the CA role